MicrosoftEdge/WebView2Feedback/specs/CookieManagement.md

   /// One can set other optional properties after cookie creation.
   /// This only creates a cookie object and it is not added to the cookie
   /// manager until you call AddOrUpdateCookie.
-  /// name that starts with whitespace(s) is not allowed.
+  /// Leading or trailing whitespace(s), empty string, and special characters are not allowed for name.
   /// See ICoreWebView2Cookie for more details.
   HRESULT CreateCookie(
     [in] LPCWSTR name,